Skip navigation

 Home Care

 Seek medical help right away.
-DO NOT make the person throw up unless poison control or a health care provider tells you to.
+Do not make the person throw up unless poison control or a health care provider tells you to.
 Give the person water or milk right away, unless a provider tells you not to.
-DO NOT give anything to drink if the person has symptoms that make it hard to swallow.
+Do not give anything to drink if the person has symptoms that make it hard to swallow.
 These include:

 Before Calling Emergency